The GraphQL documentary matters as the story of how product pain on the client side gave rise to an entirely new contract language.

 Adoption practitioners

-Describe GraphQL adoption over REST, microservices, and legacy stacks without full rewrites.
+Describe adopting GraphQL over REST, microservices, and legacy systems without a full rewrite.

 Key insights